conghaotang/Higher-Rates/README.md

 Since the coning data contains multiple coning angles and covers a duration of one hour, the overall file size is large.
 The data is split into four compressed packages for upload: coin_data1.zip, coin_data2.zip, coin_data3.zip, and coin_data4.zip.
 Please decompress all four archives and place the extracted files into the directory:`HF_final\Q_Coin\coin_data`

+First, we introduce the common components of the two algorithms:
+The Algorithm folder contains attitude algorithms, namely:
+Ser_exp (TS)
+Sec_order4 (SO4)
+Sec_order (SO2)
+HR_RK (Runge-Kutta algorithm, not included in this paper) Hig_Rate (HR)
+Fun_iter (FI)

+The utils folder stores auxiliary functions for multiple algorithms, including auxiliary functions for attitude computation and error analysis functions.